The Center for the Arts is where art is made and experienced at the University at Buffalo.

 Pay us a visit, and you’ll find there’s always something happening at the UBCFA!
 We’re the university’s arts hub, where artists and art lovers find inspiration, education and community.

 We also welcome some of the biggest names in arts and entertainment—and host performances, concerts and exhibitions that showcase the remarkable talent of UB’s student artists.
 The entire Buffalo community is always invited to join us.
-Browse our site to find out what’s coming up next—or sign up for our monthly event email and never miss a thing!
+Browse our site to find out what’s coming up next—or subscribe to our email list and never miss a thing!

 August 20, 2022